Auditor of the Exchequer in Scotland: After revolution

 The modern history of this office of Auditor of Exchequer in Scotland commences in 1708 with an Act of Parliament under Queen Anne.
-It was not expressly established by the Exchequer Court (Scotland) Act 1707 (6 Anne cap.26 – 53), but its existence was implied by section 11 of that Act and the Exchequer was reconstituted into a court on the English model with a Lord Chief Baron of the Exchequer and 4 ordinary Barons.
+It was not expressly established by the Exchequer Court (Scotland) Act 1707 but its existence was implied by section 11 of that Act and the Exchequer was reconstituted into a court on the English model with a Lord Chief Baron of the Exchequer and four ordinary Barons.
 The court adopted English forms of procedure and had further powers added to it.

 On 16 May 1709, John Philp and Robert Arbuthnot received a Crown commission as joint Auditors, without power of deputation.
 Nine years later, however, on 1 July 1718, Sir James Dalrymple, 2nd Baronet of Hailes (1692–1751), father of David Dalrymple, Lord Hailes, was appointed Principal Auditor of the Exchequer, with Philp and Arbuthnot as his deputies.

 According to Clerk and Scrope, "There are in this Office an Auditor-General and Depute-Auditor, both having commissions from the King.
 The first is an Office of great name and salary; but the business of the Office is entirely in the last, as is the case at present in the Auditor's Office" (p.
 283).
 In fact, the office of Principal Auditor remained a sinecure throughout its existence.
 Even the power of deputation could not be exercised until 1776, as the commissions to the Principal Auditors expressly reserved the rights of Philp and Arbuthnot, and later of William Alston, who was appointed joint Deputy-Auditor with the former in 1757 and held office until his death on 5 April 1775.